ibexa/documentation-developer/docs/api/field_types_reference/authorfield.md

 ##### String representation

-The string will contain all the authors with their names and emails.
+The string contains all the authors with their names and emails.

 Example: `John Doe john@doe.com`